graphcore/examples/applications/tensorflow2/unet/README.md

 Rather than storing all the activations within a pipeline stage, we retain only the activations that feed the input of the stage (called a "stash").
 The other internal activations within the stage are calculated from the stashes just before they are needed in the backward pass for a given micro batch.
 The stash size is equivalent to the number of pipeline stages, as that reflects the number of micro batches being processed in parallel.
 Hence as you increase the number of stages in a pipeline, the stash overhead also increases accordingly.

-Recomputation can be enabled by setting the [`allow_recompute`](https://docs.graphcore.ai/projects/tensorflow-user-guide/en/latest/api.html?highlight=allow_recompute#tensorflow.python.ipu.config.IPUConfig.allow_recompute) in `IPUConfig`.
+Recomputation can be enabled by setting the [`allow_recompute`](https://docs.graphcore.ai/projects/tensorflow-user-guide/en/latest/tensorflow/api.html?highlight=allow_recompute#tensorflow.python.ipu.config.IPUConfig.allow_recompute) in `IPUConfig`.
 Enabling this option can reduce memory usage at the expense of extra computation.
 For smaller models, it can allow us to increase micro batch size and therefore efficiency.

 A demonstration of the pipeline recomputation can be found in [Recomputation](https://docs.graphcore.ai/projects/tf-model-parallelism/en/latest/pipelining.html#recomputation).

 ### 5. Convolution options
-To modify the execution behaviour of convolutions, options can be found in the [IPU "Convolution options"](https://docs.graphcore.ai/projects/poplar-api/en/latest/poplibs_api.html#_CPPv4N6poplin13createWeightsERN6poplar5GraphERK10ConvParamsRKN6poplar12DebugContextERKN6poplar11OptionFlagsEP13PlanningCache).
-We adjust some of these to reduce memory usage in [`set_convolution_options`](https://docs.graphcore.ai/projects/tensorflow-user-guide/en/latest/api.html#tensorflow.python.ipu.utils.set_convolution_options):
+To modify the execution behaviour of convolutions, options can be found in the ["Convolution options"](https://docs.graphcore.ai/projects/poplar-api/en/latest/poplibs/poplin/Convolution.html#_CPPv4N6poplin13createWeightsERN6poplar5GraphERK10ConvParamsRKN6poplar12DebugContextERKN6poplar11OptionFlagsEP13PlanningCache).
+We adjust some of these to reduce memory usage in [`set_convolution_options`](https://docs.graphcore.ai/projects/tensorflow-user-guide/en/latest/tensorflow/api.html?highlight=set_convolution_options#tensorflow.python.ipu.config.IPUConfig.convolutions.poplar_options):

 - Change the [`availableMemoryProportion`](https://docs.graphcore.ai/projects/available-memory/en/latest/available-memory.html?).
 This is the proportion of IPU memory that can be used as temporary memory by a convolution or matrix multiplication.
 The default proportion is set to 0.6, which aims to balance execution speed against memory.
 To fit larger models on the IPU, a good first step is to lower the available memory proportion to force the compiler to optimise for memory use over execution speed.
 Less temporary memory means longer cycles to execute.
 It also increases always-live memory as more control code is needed to deal with the planning of the split calculations.
 Reducing this value too far can result in OOM.
 We recommend to set this value greater than 0.05.